 Kansai, especially Osaka, is famous for its street food.
 I had wanted to learn to make these street snacks.
 After scouring for classes at Cookly, I picked Bunga Hijau Cooking Class in Kyoto.

-One of the biggest reason is that it has a menu that teaches all my favourite Japanese street snack in one: gyoza (meat dumpling), takoyaki (octopus balls), and okonomiyaki (Japanese pizza).
+One of the biggest reasons is that it has a menu that teaches all my favourite Japanese street snacks in one: gyoza (meat dumpling), takoyaki (octopus balls), and okonomiyaki (Japanese pizza).

 ABOUT THE INSTRUCTOR

 Midori sensei lived in Singapore for a while and was teaching Japanese cooking there.
 She loved Singaporean and Malaysian food like mihun (fried rice noodles) and char koay teow (fried flat rice noodles), and learned to make our food.